 If you’re wondering what your options are to transfer your property to a family member or anyone else you see fit to inherit your residence?
-Fret not, there is a simple and clear procedure provided by your society’s model bye-laws that cover every probability and circumstances that may occur in your life.
+Fret not, there is a simple and clear procedure provided by your society’s model bye-laws that cover every probability and circumstance that may occur in your life.

 What are the rules?